7 mistakes you make when sending web push notifications

 4. Making the notifications active for too long

 Every promotion comes to an end and breaking news may not matter to anyone the next day.
 That's why every notification you send has an expiration date.

 Remember that your subscribers receive notifications after turning on their browsers.
-If you set the validity period for too long and your subscriber is on a week-long vacation, for example, it may happen that when he turns on his computer or phone after returning, he will be buried under a mountain of outdated notifications.
+If you do not set the validity period and your subscriber is on vacation, for example, it may happen that when he turns on his computer or phone after returning, he will be buried under a mountain of outdated notifications.
 I don't want to scare you, but he may end up blocking your notifications.

 How to avoid it

 As I mentioned above, you can avoid this by setting the appropriate expiry date for notifications.
 In the case of news, it should be 1 or 2 hours, and in the case of discounts, promotions, sales, 1 or 2 days.

 5. Not telling subscribers what they’re supposed to do